wamaithajoy/DevTrack/README.md

 Add a visual dashboard for tracking progress.

-Introduce team collaboration features.
+Implement features for team collaboration.

-Implement AI-driven code review insights.
+Implement AI-driven insights for code reviews.